Top Paris activities

 Read more

-Pont des Arts (Pass By)
+Pont des Arts (pass by)

 passage under the Pont des ArtsThe Padlocks of Love (2008-2015)From 20088, the wire mesh parapets of the Pont des Arts became the support for many “love padlocks” hung by couples.
 This practice then extends to the Léopold-Sédar-Senghor footbridge, the Archbishopric Bridge and the Simone-de-Beauvoir footbridge.Faced with the controversy over the degradation of the heritage caused by the presence of these tons of padlocks which, according to some, would weigh down the bridge and could cause its collapse, and on their aspect considered particularly unsightly by others, the mayor of Paris decides to end it in September 2014.
 Thus, the fences were definitively removed on June 1, 2015 and were first replaced by a temporary exhibition of street art works by Jace, eL Seed, Pantonio and Brusk9, then by panels in glass from autumn 2015